 White Balance is simple function that will change the way you photograph forever.
 If you’ve been using automatic settings on your camera and notice that sometimes the colours are a little weird, this is how to fix it.

-All cameras with basic setting ability, regardless of the brand or model should have the ability to manually adjust the White Balance.
+All cameras with basic setting ability, regardless of the brand or model should have the ability to manually adjust the tones via the kelvin scale.
 Provided you aren’t on the automatic setting, you can change your White Balance to control the colour temperature and create images in any light.

 What is White Balance?

 The gem of a camera setting determines how accurate the colours and tones in your photographs are represented.
 It refers to the balance of the white tone in your image, whether or not it is warm or cool.
 On a bright sunny day your camera will read the scene one way, whereas in low light or dark conditions, it will read it another way.

-Being able to control your white balance means you can tell the camera what tones to produce, resulting in images that look how you want rather than how the camera wants.
+Being able to control this setting means you can tell the camera what tones to produce, resulting in images that look how you want rather than how the camera wants.

 It will allow you to change the tones of your image and perfect the white tones.

 Personally I love to have warm tones in my images; oranges, yellows and a general feeling of warmth rather than cool blues.
 For this reason, I mainly shoot with my white balance set in ‘Cloudy’ mode which creates a warmer colour palette than ‘Sunny’ for example which tends to be cooler.

 A little rundown of the available white balance settings in your camera –

 Auto: If you want to leave it all up to the wisdom of your camera, this is the best option as it will attempt to read the conditions and perfect the white balance for you.